meetalva/alva/README.md

 ## Requirements

-Stacked requires a style guide project containing compiled React components in a folder named 'lib/patterns'.
+Alva requires a style guide project containing compiled React components in a folder named 'lib/patterns'.

 Each pattern must provide an index.d.ts and an index.js, to get both meta-data and the